alex-me/nencog/alex/nlava/kspa/README.md

 derived from [search_lava.py](../search_lava.py), but specialized for the requirements of [kspa_model.py](./kspa_model.py).

+*	[display_lava.py](./display_lava.py) is a utility for displaying the probability function for an object in a LAVA image, as detected by the Keras models.
+It uses the same reduction of probabilities from the two dimensions of the image to the horizontal dimesions as in [kspa_model.py](./kspa_model.py).

 *	[exec_kspa.py](./exec_kspa.py) is the main script, that executes the Nengo model defined in [kspa_model.py](./kspa_model.py)